-Innovations have brought many possibilities in the flooring industry including various hardwood hardwood look-alike.
+Innovations have brought many possibilities in the flooring industry, including various hardwood look-alike floors.
 Some of the alternatives are not only low-cost, but they also have other features that real hardwood floors don’t have, for example, waterproof.

-There are various benefits that hardwood loo-alike floors come with.
+There are various benefits that hardwood look-alike floors come with.
 Some of the hardwood flooring options have obvious advantages over real hardwood.
 We discuss some of the reasons why homeowners or commercial contractors choose hardwood look-alike.

 1. To Match a Hardwood Flooring Theme

-The main reason for installing a hardwood flooring look-alike is to achieve the wooden appearance in your space.
-If you have installed a hardwood floor in some rooms in your house or commercial building the hardwood look-alike floor will help you to achieve a harmonious flooring look.
-On the other hand, you may simply want your space or room to have a hardwood theme.
+The main reason for installing a hardwood floor alternative is to achieve a wooden appearance in your space.
+If you have installed a hardwood floor in some rooms in your house or commercial building, the hardwood look-alike floor will help you achieve a harmonious flooring look.
+On the other hand, you may want your space or room to have a hardwood theme.

 2. For a Cheaper Flooring

 Your flooring doesn’t have to be a budget-buster.
 Unlike hardwood floors, which come at a high price, most hardwood look-alike floors are reasonably priced.
 Since they are not real hardwoods, their production expenses are lower than wood, making them more affordable.
 Their manufacturing is also not as controlled.

 Some hardwood floor alternatives are eco-friendly, utilizing other wood or plant materials or wood by-products.
 A good example is bamboo flooring.
 Bamboo is a grass plant that takes a short time to reach the harvesting stage.
 Cork flooring is also a perfect wood look-alike manufactured from the bark of the cork oak hardwood tree.
 Another eco-friendly flooring option discussed below is plywoods made from wood by-products.
 Furthermore, the passing of the 2018 Farm Bill has brought another wood floor alternative called hemp flooring.